AD-Edge/LRC-NFT-DynamicFrame/documentation/intro_tutorial.md

 -Requirements for the tutorial

--Setting up your development environment with VSCode
+-Setting up your development environment with VSCode (or whatever really)

--Installing a few plugins of note
+-Installing a few handy VSCode plugins

 ### 1. Template Files and Folder Structure Explained

--Downloading and taking a look at the **LRC-NFT-DynamicFrame** template
+-Download and take a look at the **LRC-NFT-DynamicFrame** template

--Learn the differences between html/css/javascript before jumping into modifying code
+-Learn the differences between html/css/javascript before we jump into modifying code

--We break apart the template files and see how the template itself is working
+-Break apart the template files and see how the template itself works

 ### 2. Making a Simple Edit